garytbaker/E06a-Particles-and-Screen-Shake/README.md

 # E06a-Particles-and-Screen-Shake

+I have finished this assignment. i did a fireball, muzzle flash, and smoke effects.

 As with other exercises, Fork and Clone this repository.

 This exercise is an opportunity to experiment with the Particles2D node in Godot and to give you a script with which you can implement screen shake.